Updated: Feb 21

 fit into this mold on what society ‘values

 more’, took a good look in the mirror and ask myself, why am I doing this?
-Why don’t they like me for me?
+Why don’t they like me?
 I’m going to stop doing that.
 I’m going to stop trying to ‘prove my worth’ to these people.
 I am going to stop trying to be a warrior for the 'white race'.
 Because as a white woman with a darker feature, I am not valued for who I am by these people; but only for my light features.
 What have I gotten in return for celebrating and keeping my differences but ridicule from these critics?
 I am going to stop trying to be ‘pretty enough’ for them.
 I’m going to stop trying to be ‘good enough’ for them.
 Instead of being ‘community focused’ I may just do me, instead.
 I am going to stop being sucked into this mindset, that in order for a girl to be pretty or valued by society, that she has to have all light features.
 I am done being stuck on white men who don’t value me!"

 If I were a single lady, at this point and time hearing about all of this; this is exactly how I would feel about it.
 And do you know what else I would think?
 I would see if I had any luck elsewhere.
 White men do it all the time, apparently.
 Especially with Asian women and biracial women.
 So, let’s see if I can do it, too.
 Do you see where I’m going with this?